videzyrah/netlify-cms-demo/content/home.md

   - description: 'Grumpy cat is an American celebrity cat known for her grumpy appearance.'
     name: Grumpy cat (Tardar Sauce)
 ---
-Welcome to my awesome page about cats of the internet.
+Welcome to my awesome list of mini-sized instant pot and toaster oven meals for those #SurvivingSingle.

-This page is built with NextJS, and content is managed in Netlify CMS
+This page is built with NextJS, and content is managed in Netlify CMS.